basho/basho_docs/source/languages/en/riak/dev/advanced/search.md

 ### Datatypes

 Riak Search is able to handle several standard data encodings with zero configuration.
 Simply set the Content-Type metadata on your objects to the appropriate mime-type.
 Out of the box, XML, JSON, and plain-text encodings are supported.

 #### JSON Encoded Data

 If your data is in JSON format, set your Content-Type to "application/json", "application/x-javascript", "text/javascript", "text/x-javascript", or "text/x-json".

 Specifying that your data is in JSON format will cause Riak Search to use the field names of the JSON object as index field names.
 Nested objects will use underscore ('_') as a field name separator.

-(The underscore was chosen because the character is not currently reserved by Lucene syntax.
-People have suggested using a period, but we have that reserved for other things.)
+**Note**: The underscore was chosen because the character is not currently reserved by Lucene syntax.
+People have suggested using a period, but we have that reserved for other things.

 For example, storing the following JSON object in a Search-enabled bucket: